5th Special Air Service

-The 5th Special Air Service (5th SAS) was an elite airborne unit during World War II.
-It consisted entirely of Belgian volunteers.
-It saw action as part of the SAS Brigade in Normandy, Northern France, Belgium, the Netherlands and (Germany).
-Initially trained in sabotage and intelligence gathering, they converted to motorized reconnaissance on armored jeeps.
-They were the first Allied unit to set foot onto Belgian soil and the first to cross the Siegfried line, albeit accidentally.
+The 5th Special Air Service (5th SAS) was a Belgian special forces unit during World War II, made up entirely of Belgian volunteers.
+It saw action as part of the British SAS Brigade in Normandy, Northern France, Belgium, the Netherlands, and Germany.
+It was the first Allied unit to set foot onto Belgian soil, and the first to cross the Siegfried line, albeit accidentally.

 History

 A Belgian Independent Parachute Company was officially founded at Malvern Wells (Worcestershire) on 8 May 1942 by Henri Rolin, the then-Belgian undersecretary for defense.
 It comprised the following: